electricitymaps/bloom-contrib/README.md

   purchaseCategory, // a string that represents the category of the purchase.
-Categories can be found here: https://github.com/tmrowco/tmrowapp-contrib/blob/master/definitions.js costAmount, // a floating point that represents the amount of the purchase costCurrency, // a string that represents the currency in which the currency was made
+Categories can be found here: https://github.com/tmrowco/tmrowapp-contrib/blob/master/definitions.js costAmount, // a floating point that represents the amount of the purchase costCurrency, // a string that represents the currency in which the currency was made bankDisplayName, // (required for integrations with banks) a string that represents the banks' name bankIdentifier, // (required for integrations with banks) a string that uniquely represents the bank.
 ```

 ## Folder structure